-Based on geographic organization, Colombia is the only reportable segment.
+Based on the geographic organization, Colombia is the only reportable segment.
 During 2019, we signed participation contracts for three blocks in Ecuador.
-As at and for the years ended December 31, 2020 and 2019, the Ecuador business unit was not significant and was included in our Colombia reportable segment.
-Long lived assets are Property, Plant and Equipment, which include all oil and gas assets, furniture and fixtures, automobiles, computer equipment and capitalized leases.
-No long lived assets are held in our country of domicile, which is the United States of America.
-Assets held by our corporate head office in Calgary, Alberta, Canada were not significant as of December 31, 2020 and 2019 and were included into the Colombia reportable segment under "other" category.
+As at and for the years ended December 31, 2021, and 2020, the Ecuador business unit was not significant and was included in our Colombia reportable segment.
+Long-lived assets are Property, Plant and Equipment, which include all oil and gas assets, furniture and fixtures, automobiles, computer equipment, and capitalized leases.
+No long-lived assets are held in our country of domicile, which is the United States of America.
+Assets held by our corporate head office in Calgary, Alberta, Canada, were not significant as of December 31, 2021, and 2020 and were included in the Colombia reportable segment under "other" category.
 Because all of our exploration and development operations are in Colombia and Ecuador, we face many risks associated with these operations.
 See Item 1A "Risk Factors" for risks associated with our foreign operations.